Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec:related} reviews the related work.
 We propose a Ballot approach in Section \ref{sec:Ballot}.
 Section \ref{sec:recursive} presents the recursive approach for an M/M/1 queue and extents it to the ON/OFF bursty arrival process.
 Section \ref{sec:fluid} performs a fluid analysis for a large number of files.
 Section \ref{sec:QoE} presents the QoE metrics and their optimization issues.
 Our theoretical results are verified in section \ref{sec:simulation}.
-Section \ref{sec:conclusion} concludes this paper and discusses the future work.
+Section \ref{sec:conclusion} concludes this paper.